Student Conduct System

 Response to Alleged Violations

 Any member of the University community may, within a reasonable amount of time after alleged misconduct, file a report with the Dean of Students Office against a student for alleged violation of the Code of Conduct.
-The Dean of Students Office may also initiate a disciplinary investigation on behalf of the University.
-The Dean of Students, or his or her designate, will usually undertake a preliminary investigation to determine whether the situation can be handled informally by mutual consent without the initiation of disciplinary proceedings.
+The Dean of Students Office may also initiate a student conduct investigation on behalf of the University.
+The Dean of Students, or his or her designate, will usually undertake a preliminary investigation to determine whether the situation can be handled informally by mutual consent without the initiation of student conduct proceedings.

-In instances where the Dean of Students or his or her designate determines that a disciplinary hearing shall be initiated, the Dean of Students or his or her designate will notify the accused student of the specific alleged violation(s), and will schedule a hearing.
+In instances where the Dean of Students or his or her designate determines that a student conduct hearing shall be initiated, the Dean of Students or his or her designate will notify the accused student of the specific alleged violation(s), and will schedule a hearing.

 A student may waive the right to a hearing, in which case the alleged violation(s) will be handled in the student conduct process in his or her absence.